Preparing for your new puppy or kitten

 • Puppy/ kitten-proof the house - Ensure any dangerous objects are well out of reach or tidied away.
 Remember kittens like to climb – so a work surface may not be ‘out of reach’ for long!

 • Toys - It’s inevitable when you know there is a new puppy or kitten on the horizon to want to go out and buy them toys – and by all means do!
 As with any dog or cat toy – it’s best to supervise them playing at first, to ensure they are not pulling it apart and eating any of the pieces.
-Buy toys which are appropriate for their size and age, for example, if you are buying chew toys, then it may be best to go for puppy versions at first so they do not damage their teeth chomping on them.
+Buy toys which are appropriate for their size and age, for example, puppy versions of chew toys, so they do not damage their teeth chomping on them.

 • Food – Find out what the breeder is feeding them and ensure you have the same food to give them when they first get home.
 There is a huge amount of change going on at this point in their lives – moving away from mum and their siblings and into a new unfamiliar environment.
 We don’t want to be adding a change in diet to the mix at this point.
 Even if you are keen to change their food, give them a little time to settle in prior to starting this gradual transition.